 If we purposely make too much food one night, we can have food already made for another day.
-I find the trick is to change up the leftovers to quickly make a new dish so that leftovers don’t feel boring and repetitive.
+I find the trick is to change up the leftovers to make a new dish.
+That way leftovers don’t feel boring and repetitive.
 For example, you could grill a chicken breast with rice and sautéed veggies one night.
-Then the next day for lunch or dinner, you can open up a can of black beans and mix it with the leftover rice and veggies for a Mexican burrito bowl!
+Then the next day for lunch or dinner, you can open up a can of black beans and mix it with the leftover rice and veggies.
+This makes a super easy 5-minute burrito bowl!

 So… are you starting to believe me when I say you can make a nutritious and delicious meal in less than 5 minutes?

-This Lazy Leftover Lunch is a great example on how to use leftovers!
+This 5-minute easy leftover lunch recipe is a great example on how to use leftovers!
 I love the combination of the savoury spiced quinoa with the sweeter peppers and butternut squash.
-If you are following a low FODMAP diet, keep the serving of butternut squash to a maximum ¼ cup.
-By keeping the butternut squash separate from the zucchini and peppers, it makes it easy to measure out ¼ cup for your meal.
+If you are following a low FODMAP diet, keep the serving of butternut squash to a maximum ⅓ cup.
+By keeping the butternut squash separate from the zucchini and peppers, it makes it easy to measure out ⅓ cup for your meal.

 Keep it simple.
-Here are three balanced meal ideas that don’t need a fancy recipe that can help you prep quinoa and veggies for this lazy leftover lunch:
+Here are 3 balanced meal ideas.
+They don’t need a fancy recipe.
+All you need to do is a little advanced preparation for this 5-minute easy leftover lunch recipe:

-- Grill chicken breast in a frying pan and serve with quinoa and veggies (that have been cooked as described in the recipe below).
+- Grill chicken breast in a frying pan.
+Serve with quinoa and veggies (that have been cooked as described in the recipe below).

-- Open up a can of lentils and serve with a bowl of fresh green salad, with grated cheddar cheese and served with quinoa and veggies (that have been cooked as described in the recipe below).
+- Open up a can of lentils.
+Serve with a bowl of fresh green salad, grated cheddar cheese, quinoa and veggies.
+(That have been cooked as described in the recipe below).
 Season dish with olive oil, balsamic vinegar and salt.

-You can then use the leftover quinoa and veggies to make this lazy leftover lunch in less than 5 minutes the next day!
+You can then use the leftover quinoa and veggies to make this easy leftover lunch recipe.
+In less than 5 minutes the next day!
+Another great quinoa recipe that makes excellent leftovers is this lemon quinoa salad.

 However, this recipe is only a template!
 I want to emphasize that you don’t have to use these specific ingredients.
-The spice blend in these vegetables will go smoothly with a large assortment of veggies and grains, so I invite you to get creative and adapt this recipe to the items you find in your fridge.
+The spice blend in these vegetables will go well with a large assortment of veggies and grains.
+So, I invite you to get creative and adapt this recipe to the items you find in your fridge.
 Make extra portions one night, so that you can make a quick and delicious new (leftover) dish the next night!

 - 2 cups cooked quinoa